Total Pageviews

 After the pilot asked in typical Aussie humor if anything poisonous grabbed us while in the tall grass?
 So i asked what kind of animal or plant that could that be?

-They would then either telegraph data or use special flags to signal what they could see
+Then would then either telegraph data or use special flags to signal what they saw

 One interesting fact is Hot Air Balloons are restricted to fly during wet conditions as it becomes much harder to control for the pilot.

-Why you ask; the rain would accumulate on the top which makes the balloon heavier, burns more fuel thus added up to perilous situation
+Why you ask; the rain would accumulate on the top which makes the balloon heavier, burns more fuel thus adding up to perilous situation

-Looking down at one of my sister airships at approximately 5000 feet up
+Looking down at the Outback at approximately 4500 feet up

-Meanwhile to start the decent the pilot would open a large vent at the top of the balloon plus valve off excess heat, which all makes it heavier as gravity takes over
+Meanwhile to start the decent he would open a large vent at the top of the balloon plus valve off excess heat, which all makes it heavier as gravity takes over

 Tuesday, May 22, 2012